 2.)
 Stick to cash.
 During the holidays it's easy to get caught up in overspending, and credit cards make it all too easy to go over the spending limits.
 Since most stores make the majority of their annual income from holiday shoppers — they work hard to lure you into credit card spending.
 Sadly, this can lead us to rack up debt and pay for the holidays long after they're over.
 To help yourself stick to a healthy budget, try shopping mostly with cash.

 4.)
 Price match.
-After you've done your comparison shopping, ask the store you're at if they'll price match or even sell the item for less to win your business.
-I've been amazed by many stores who will take an extra 10 percent off their competition (thus taking off the sales tax for me).
+After you've done your comparison shopping, ask the store if it will price-match or even sell the item for less to win your business.
+I've been amazed by many stores that will take an extra 10 percent off their competition (thus taking off the sales tax for me).

 5.)
 Abandon your cart.
-According to a lot of research, companies that don't retarget buyers who've abandoned website carts lose a lot of money every year.
-In order to keep the customers who left their carts, companies run ads to potential buyers who left their carts and offer them a discount to win their dollars.
+Companies that don't retarget buyers who've abandoned their website carts lose a lot of money every year, according to research.
+In order to keep the customers who left their carts, companies run ads to potential buyers and offer them a discount to win their dollars.
 I can't tell you how many times this little trick has saved me 20, 30, even 40 percent on a sale.

 8.)
 Use customer support.
 Found an item you like and can't find it cheaper?
-Try contacting the chat support on the website and tell them you really like a certain item.
+Try contacting the chat support on the website and tell the folks there you really like a certain item.
 Let them know you're thinking about buying it — but you're not sure.
 Wait and see if they offer a discount.
-If they don't, just ask them if they have any coupons or discounts available for such an item.
-In malls it's commonplace that a store clerk will have an easy-to-scan coupon that applies to most items — in the online world, this is also true.
+If they don't, ask them if they have any coupons or discounts available for such an item.
+In malls it's commonplace for a store clerk to have an easy-to-scan coupon that applies to most items — in the online world, this is also true.

 10.)
 Agree on gift caps with friends and family.
 Although I have a big family, we've all agreed that each of us won't spend over a certain amount on each other.
 This little agreement has helped me feel more at ease when shopping.
 Prior to making this agreement, all of us ran into the awkward experience of being given a big present — but feeling guilty because we kept our spending down.
 Now, it's a lot easier because I know what the budget is, and I'm able to shop worry-free.

 11.)
 Organize a 'Secret Santa' gift exchange.
 Instead of buying gifts for all of your friends or family, try putting on a Secret Santa gift exchange.
-This little party allows you to celebrate, enjoy good company, and saves you from having to worry about getting gifts for everyone in the group.
+This little party allows you to celebrate and enjoy good company — and it saves you from having to worry about getting gifts for everyone in the group.

 12.)
 Deal shop with deal-saving apps.
 Have you ever seen that show about super couponers?
 It's wild to see what good deals people can get when they shop with coupons.
 I'm not suggesting you go all out like they do, but at least give sites like Groupon, LivingSocial, and Ebates a shot.

 13.)
-Shop the day after Black Friday.
-According to Kyle James, the founder of Rather-be-shopping.com, it's common for people to shop on Black Friday — then resell those items for a small markup for a small profit and to sell the items quickly.
-Give websites like eBay a look the day after Black Friday (and save yourself the long lines).
+Shop after Black Friday.
+According to Kyle James, the founder of Rather-be-shopping.com, it's common for people to shop on Black Friday — then resell those items quickly for a small markup.
+Give websites like eBay a look (and save yourself the long lines).